-The Turn Limit setting table is used to set the nominal value, upper and lower limits, phase and short-circuit pins of each winding of the transformer.
+The Turn limit setting table is used to configure the nominal value, upper and lower limits, phase and short-circuit pins of each winding of the transformer.

-Touch the Turn Limit setting table, or move the cursor to the Turn Limit setting area, and use the number keys, the corresponding magnification or the [ENTER] key to set.
+Touch the Turn limit setting table, or move the cursor to the Turn limit setting area, and use the number keys, the corresponding magnification and the [ENTER] key to configure.

-The magnification corresponding to TURN is M, k, $\mu$ , m, and the [ENTER] key is x1.
+The magnification options corresponding to Turn are M, k, μ, m, and the [ENTER] key is x1.